 The city of Northern LightsAlta

 Alta is one of the bigger coastal towns we visit, with a population of over 10,000 people.
 A particularly famous part of the town is Alta River, one of Norway’s best salmon rivers.
-Here, large salmon are regularly caught, with some even weighing up to 24 kg.
-You won’t regret trying some fresh grilled salmon in one of the local restaurants.
+Large salmon are regularly caught here, with some even weighing up to 53 lbs.
+You won’t regret trying fresh grilled salmon in one of the local restaurants.

 At 70 degrees north, this town is still far above the Arctic Circle.
-The area is known for particularly good Northern Lights visibility, so keep your camera ready.
-If the skies are clear and the conditions are right, you should be able to get some amazing shots of the lights dancing above you.
+The area is known for particularly good northern lights visibility, so keep your camera ready.
+If the skies are clear and the conditions are right, you should be able to snap some amazing shots of the lights dancing above.

-You can learn more about this incredible natural light show at the Northern Lights Cathedral, which can be visited on our optional guided tour of the town.
-The cathedral even has an exhibition showing how Alta became the epicentre for ground-breaking research of the Aurora Borealis between the 19th and 20th centuries.
-As part of the tour, you’ll also visit the Alta Museum which chronicles the discovery of Northern Europe’s largest concentration of prehistoric rock art at the head of nearby Altafjord, a UNESCO World Heritage Site.
+You can learn more about this incredible natural light show on a guided tour of the town.
+The Northern Lights Cathedral even has an exhibition showing how Alta became the epicenter of ground-breaking research of the aurora borealis between the 19th and 20th centuries.

-You’ll have the chance to visit and tour the world’s northernmost ice hotel, built out of snow and ice every winter and carved with different artistic themes by local sculptors.
-Head to the hotel’s ice bar, decorated with handcrafted ice sculptures and order a drink in an ice glass – no ice cubes needed.
+You can tour the world’s northernmost ice hotel, built out of snow and ice every winter and carved with different artistic themes by local sculptors.
+Head to the hotel’s ice bar, decorated with handcrafted ice sculptures.
+Order a drink in an ice glass—no ice cubes needed.